U Got It Bad

-"U Got It Bad" is a song by American singer Usher, released through Arista Records as the second official single from his third studio album 8701 (2001).
-It was written by the rapper/producer Jermaine Dupri and Bryan-Michael Cox, and co-produced by Cox.
-It was released in the United States on August 21, 2001.
-"U Got It Bad" is an R&B ballad that, according to MTV, incorporates "digi-coustic" guitars, a "slow-burning bass line" and "sex funk" drums.
+"U Got It Bad" is a song by American singer Usher.
+It was released through Arista Records as the second official single from his third studio album 8701 (2001).
+It was written by Usher, Jermaine Dupri and Bryan-Michael Cox, and produced by Dupri, with Cox credited as co-producer.
+Released in the United States on August 21, 2001, "U Got It Bad" is an R&B ballad that, according to MTV, incorporates "digi-coustic" guitars, a "slow-burning bass line" and "sex funk" drums.
 The lyrics notably contain some quick direct allusions to other soul music ballads, mainly Maxwell's "Fortunate" and Prince's "Adore".

-"U Got It Bad" topped the US Billboard Hot 100 for one week before being replaced for four weeks by Nickelback's "How You Remind Me".
-"U Got It Bad" then returned to number one, going on to stay atop for five consecutive weeks.
-With the song and previous single "U Remind Me", Usher was the only solo male act to have a number-one hit on the Hot 100 in 2001.
-The accompanying music video features TLC's Chilli as Usher's love interest.
+"U Got It Bad" was released to generally favorable reviews from critics.
+It became Usher's third song to top the US Billboard Hot 100 as well as the second consecutive single from 8701 to do so.
+Elsewhere, it entered the top five in Australia, New Zealand, and the United Kingdom, and reached the top 40 on most charts that it appeared on.
+The song's accompanying music video, directed by Little X, was filmed as a two-part story with "U Don't Have to Call" and features Usher's then-girlfriend, TLC's Chilli, as his love interest.

 Background and writing

-"U Got It Bad" was written by Usher, Jermaine Dupri and Bryan-Michael Cox.
-It was produced by the former and co-produced by the latter.
+"U Got It Bad" was written by Usher, Jermaine Dupri and Bryan-Michael Cox, with production helmed by the former and co-production from the latter.
 Recording was done by Brian Frye and mixing by Dupri and Phil Tan, at Southside Studios, Atlanta, Georgia in 2000.
+John Horesco IV provided mixing assistance, William "Billy" Odum performed the guitar and Usher provided all vocals.
+Talking to Complex, Dupri stated that "U Got It Bad" was inspired by Usher's previous single "Nice & Slow", saying that he produced the song as he wanted to re-produce a track similar to the latter in terms of success, for Usher's 8701 (2001).

-John Horesco IV provided mixing assistance, William "Billy" Odum performed the Guitar and Usher provided all vocals.
-The lyrics to the song were, according to Dupri, inspired by a true story.
-He and Usher were in the studio trying to record some music for the album, but Usher was continually distracted by a girl he had brought into the studio.
+The lyrics to the song were, according to Dupri, inspired by a true story after he and Usher had been in the studio trying to record some music for the album, but Usher was continually distracted by a girl he had brought into the studio.
 Following an argument, the girl left.
-A while later, they started on talking on the phone, which prompted Dupri to kick Usher out of the studio telling him, “We’re going to do this [session] later on.
+A while later, they started on talking on the phone, which prompted Dupri to kick Usher out of the studio telling him, "We're going to do this [session] later on.
 You got it completely too bad right now.
-You got it bad.”
+You got it bad."
 This ignited the inspiration for the song, and once Usher had left, Dupri started writing its lyrics, with the notion that it was going to be a big hit.
 Once Usher had returned to the studio, Dupri shared the story of the song with him.
-Talking to Complex, Dupri stated that "U Got It Bad" is another "Nice & Slow", saying that he produced the song as he wanted to re-produce a track similar to the latter in terms of success, for Usher's 8701 (2001).